Ready to say goodbye to student loan debt for good? Learn More

 Delaware Bankruptcy Means Test

 Not everyone can use Chapter 7 bankruptcy.
 It’s only available to those who don’t have enough money to pay off their debts.
 To determine if you meet this requirement, the court will use a means test.
 This test works by first looking at your average monthly income and comparing it with the median income for similar-sized households in Delaware.
-So, the numbers used for the means test in Delaware are different from the means test in other states.
-If your income is more than the income limit, the court will do a further calculation to see if you’re eligibile.
-If you still fail the means test, you can look into filing Chapter 13 bankruptcy instead.
+This means that the numbers used for the means test in Delaware are different from the means test in other states.

-Data on Median income levels for Delaware
+Data on Median Income Levels for Delaware

 Delaware Median Income Standards for Means Test for Cases Filed In 2024